Uploading a file to remote devices

 When does this file get distributed?

 qbee checks if the file exists in the defined destination.
 If not it will be transfered.
-Both the file in the file manager and the file on the machine has a hash.
+Both the file in the file manager and the file on the machine has a checksum.
 If the file manager file is replaced a new file distribution happens.
 Likewise, if the file on the target machine is changed this will also trigger a new file download and the changes will be overwritten with the original file from the file manager.
 The checksum investigates content, not time, permissions or ownership.

 This behaviour is very useful.
 But if a process on the target device is working against a file that is watched by qbee file distribution this can cause continuous file downloads.
 This will be seen in the logs.